Toad Hall: History

-On his retirement from the Bank of England in 1908, Grahame returned to Blewbury in Berkshire, the county in which he grew up.
-In October that year he published The Wind in the Willows, a novel for children featuring an array of anthropomorphic characters, including Rat (a water vole), Mole, Badger and Toad.
+In October 1908, The Wind in the Willows was published as a novel for children featuring an array of anthropomorphic characters, including Rat (a water vole), Mole, Badger and Toad.
 Toad lives in a house on the edge of the River Bank, Toad Hall.
 The novel was almost universally condemned by critics, but achieved very considerable sales.
 It has been in print continuously since its publication and has been adapted for plays, a ballet, films and musicals.
 Originally published as plain text, it has subsequently been illustrated by a number of notable artists including Paul Bransom, Arthur Rackham and E. H. Shepard.